Providing Foundational Support for Carolina Law

 Members may structure their gifts in a variety of ways.
 Unrestricted support is currently the most critical need at UNC School of Law.
 These gifts will help the dean fund his top priorities, while simultaneously growing the endowment as a part of the University’s overall campaign.
 Members may also choose to designate their gift to a specific fund if that is preferable.

 Please give serious consideration to this level of commitment.
 If you want to make a difference at your law school, contact the Office of Advancement.

-Cornerstone Club members will be invited to a celebratory weekend in Nashville, TN, hosted by Martin and Carol Brinkley.
-Save the date of May 15-17, 2020.
-Invitations will be extended by March 1, 2020.
+Cornerstone Club members are invited to a May celebratory weekend hosted by Martin and Carol Brinkley.
+Invitations are extended in March.